How To Grow And Care For Coneflower

 How to Get Coneflower to Bloom

-Plant coneflower in the spring to give the plant months of growing before going into the winter. well established going into winter.
-Use on outskirts of garden or in wide borders with other robust perennials such as Shasta daisy (Leucanthemum x superbum), sunflower (Helianthus), Michaelmas daisy (Symphyotrichum novi-belgii).
+Plant coneflower in the spring to give the plant months of growing before going into the winter.
+Use on the outskirts of the garden or in wide borders with other robust perennials such as Shasta daisy (Leucanthemum x superbum), sunflower (Helianthus), Michaelmas daisy (Symphyotrichum novi-belgii).
 Coneflower is seldom bothered by deer.

 <p>Southern Living/Adrienne Legault</p>